ViewComponents are a special kind of View that is designed to be easily composable,

 | […args] | any |

-Arguments to be passed to listener. |
+Optional arguments to be passed to listeners. |

 Example

-// Emit validation error event.
+// Emit validation error event with no arguments

 this.emit('invalid');